Josh Lowe Player Props: Rays vs. Red Sox

 Josh Lowe At The Plate

-- Lowe is batting .364 with four doubles, a home run and two walks.
+- Lowe is hitting .364 with four doubles, a home run and two walks.

-- In 83.3% of his games this year (five of six), Lowe has picked up at least one hit, and in three of those games (50.0%) he recorded more than one.
+- Lowe has picked up a hit in 83.3% of his six games this year, with at least two hits in 50.0% of those games.

-- He has hit a long ball in one of six games, and in 4.2% of his plate appearances.

 - He has scored in three games this season (50.0%), but has had no multi-run games.